Templates

 <div :class="containerClass">Container</div>

-<button :class="{ active: isActive, disabled: isDisabled }">Button</button>
+<button class="button" :class="{ active: isActive, disabled: isDisabled }">Button</button>

 <span :class="[baseClass, statusClass]">Status</span>